josisusan/josisusan.github.io/about.md

 Hi 👋

-I am Susan Joshi, a developer working from Nepal.
-I mostly do backend development (Ruby and Golang) but also interested in the front end stuffs .
-My goal is to become a full stack developer though.
+I am Susan Joshi, and welcome to my personal page.
+I have been working mostly on different technologies like Ruby, Golang and Javascript.
+I consider myself average developer, constanly learning stuffs through different projects and blogposts.

 This is my personal static site where the contents are just my personal view and thoughts.